dineshpinto/orderbook-delta-bot/README.md

 | `delta_perp > bb_upper` | short    |
 | `delta_perp < bb_lower` | long     |

-A full analysis of this strategy is detailed in [dineshpinto/market-analytics](https://github.com/dineshpinto/market-analytics).
+A full analysis of this strategy along with a GUI visualizer is in [dineshpinto/market-analytics](https://github.com/dineshpinto/market-analytics).

 ## Installation